andyjessop/andyjessop/README.md

 I'm Andy Jessop, a passionate software engineer, focussing on front-end development.

 I _love_ quality, and _loathe_ the throwaway culture.
-My motto is "build once, build right"; if you build it right the first time, you don't need to keep on revisiting and rebuilding.
+I believe you should "build it once, build it right"; if you build it right the first time, you don't need to keep on revisiting and rebuilding.

 Crucially, this means #useThePlatform.
 When you build with native tools, rather than libraries, you build for the long term.
 You build to last.